JonasTillges/SwiftyStoreKitHelper/README.md

 # NEWS
 SwiftyStoreKitHelper now supports auto-renewable Subscribtions.
-You can easily implement the needed Terms or product information of your IAP product.
+You can easily implement the needed Terms or product information of your IAP product. totally auto-generated

 ### Terms Sample:
 ```